temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 <TabItem value="typescript">

-To set the TLS configuration in TypeScript, use the [`tls`](https://typescript.temporal.io/api/interfaces/client.connectionoptions/#tls) connection option from the [`Client`](https://typescript.temporal.io/api/namespaces/client) class to connect to a Temporal Client with TLS.
+To set the mTLS configuration in TypeScript, use the [`tls`](https://typescript.temporal.io/api/interfaces/client.connectionoptions/#tls) connection option from the [`Client`](https://typescript.temporal.io/api/namespaces/client) class to connect to a Temporal Client with mTLS.

 ```typescript
 const connection = await Connection.connect({